janiveer/Vigenere/README.md

 It’s possible to use the decryption operation on plain text, giving a different cypher text to what you would get using the encryption operation.
 Cypher text encrypted in this way must be decrypted using the encryption operation.
 An example of this is shown in the file `Red_Shift.xml`.
-The cypher text has been encrypted using the decription operation.
+The cypher text in this source file is stored in the `plain` entry;
-It is stored in the `plain` entry in the source file; this forces the demo stylesheet to decrypt it using the encryption operation.
+this forces the demo stylesheet to decrypt it using the encryption operation.